 All three nights leading up to the sapper attack were this way.

-In the mean time I continued walking my post each night and sniper fire would come in and bounce off the ramp I was walking.
+In the meantime I continued walking my post and each night sniper fire would come in and bounce off the ramp I was walking.
 What the hell was I supposed to do?
 No one told me anything.
 It was always a "don't worry about it" attitude.
-I finally got on the other side of the taxi way lights and the rounds stopped.
-I knew someone or something was there and using the head lights of a vehicle to search was not good enough.
+I finally got on the other side of the taxiway's lights, placing the lights between me and the perimeter, and the incoming rounds stopped.
+I knew someone or something was out there, and the SAT just using the headlights of a vehicle to search was not good enough.

-30 June 1965, I was assigned post.
-With midnight, 1 July 1965 had arrived.
-My never-ending nightmare was about to begin.
+30 June 1965, I was assigned a post.
+With midnight, 1 July 1965 had arrived-my neverending nightmare was about to begin.

-At around 12:50 A.M., July 1, 1965, Sgt.
-Jensen drove the coffee truck up to where I was.
+Around 0050 hours, July 1, 1965, SSgt Jensen drove the coffee truck up to where I was.
 I opened the passenger door and he said the pot was on the floor on the passenger side.
-It was an 8 cup pot that Terry brought out to me while the large pot was still brewing.
-He knew I liked coffee, what a guy.
+It was an 8-cups pot that Terry brought out to me while the large pot was still brewing.
+He knew I liked coffee...what a guy.
 I felt like I had finally met an NCO that could help me learn the ropes.

 Before I could pour the first cup or ask him any questions, a mortar round went off about thirty yards in front of the truck.
-I dropped the pot and Sergeant Jensen said for me to contact H.Q. -- so I tried to use the radio.
-I think all I got out was "Post-1 to Desk" and I could see around 15 NVA shoulder to shoulder firing rifles and throwing hand grenades.
+I dropped the pot and Sergeant Jensen said for me to contact HQ-so I tried to use the radio.
+I think all I got out was "Post-1 to Desk" and I could see around fifteen NVA shoulder-to-shoulder firing rifles and throwing hand grenades and satchels at the revetment aircraft.
 Everything was happening at 90 miles an hour!
 Sapper explosions!
 Fireballs!
-The flightline and revetments were lit up by generator flood lights.
+The flightline and revetments were still lit up by generator flood lights.
 Everything was that white-orange surreal light and now C-130 aircraft were exploding fireballs and debris was flying everywhere.
-The noise was jarring to my ears and like a punch to my body.
+The noise was jarring to my ears and felt like a punch to my body.

-I dropped the radio, and took my M16 off my shoulder and took the safety off.
-I had no choice.
-It was a reflex to start firing - I knew we were dead if something didn't happen and happen now.
-I had a round in the chamber and was on fully automatic.
+I dropped the radio, took my M16 off my shoulder and snapped the safety off.
+I had no choice-it was a reflex to start firing-I knew we were dead if something didn't happen and happen now.
+I had a round in the chamber and set on fully automatic.
 All the while Terry was getting out on the driver's side.
 By the time I was ready to fire Terry had already been hit and "parts of Terry" were all over the front of my uniform.
-I saw him drop out of the corner of my eye and that's when I spent my first magazine of 20 rounds -- it took about 1 1⁄2 seconds - and I saw a few of them go down, but the rest were still coming.
+I saw him drop out of the corner of my eye, and that's when I spent my first magazine of 20 rounds-it took about 11⁄2 seconds-and I saw a few of them go down, but the rest were still coming.
 I put the second clip in and switched to semi-automatic.
 I didn't know if I had killed any of them or if they just dropped for cover.

-I kept firing at the sappers and by the time I reached the fox hole -- which was full of trash from day shift -- I spent my second magazine.
+I kept firing at the sappers and by the time I reached the fox hole-which was full of trash from day shift, I spent my second magazine.
 I changed clips and took careful aim with each shot, knowing I would run out of ammo any second.
 I saw Terry at the back of the truck with an NVA standing over him and I shot the NVA.
 I think I killed the NVA.
 I didn't know the NVA had had already shot Terry in the back, killing him.